|

 Ancient history

-the init(1) program to find out what to do with each terminal
+init(1) program to find out what to do with each terminal line.

-line.
 Each line consisted of three characters.
-The first
+The first character was

-The third character was an argument to getty(8) indicating the
+character was an argument to getty(8) indicating the sequence of

 changing the '1' to a '0', signaling init, changing back again,